Normanville (SA)

 The level of general health in Normanville is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Normanville shows superior health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence across both young and elderly cohorts, with low prevalence of common health conditions.
-The rate of private health cover is exceptionally low at approximately 46% (~871 people), compared to 48.9% in Rest of SA and the national average of 55.7%.
-The most prevalent medical conditions are arthritis (15.1%) and mental health issues (8.4%), while 56.9% report no medical ailments, compared to 62.5% in Rest of SA.
+Normanville shows better-than-average health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence data for both younger and older age groups.
+The prevalence of common health conditions is low in Normanville, with approximately 46% of the total population (~868 people) having private health cover, compared to 48.9% across Regional SA and a national average of 55.7%.
+The most prevalent medical conditions are arthritis (15.1%) and mental health issues (8.4%), while 56.9% of residents report being completely free from medical ailments, compared to 62.5% in Regional SA.

 Working-age residents face significant health challenges due to higher chronic condition rates.
-Normanville has a notably higher proportion of seniors aged 65 and over at 42.6% (811 people), compared to 27.1% in Rest of SA.
-Health outcomes among seniors are above average, roughly aligning with national rankings for the general population.
+Normanville has a larger proportion of seniors, with 42.1% of its population aged 65 and over (799 people), compared to 27.1% in Regional SA.
+Health outcomes for seniors are above average, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health